 Going back to VBW, a quick view taking in the composition as a whole picks out a group of yellow planes that seem to evoke something more constant (Diagram C):

 On closer observation, we note that seven out of the nine yellow planes present approximative amounts of color but vary in their proportions or present the same proportions but vary in terms of position and relations with the surrounding parts.
-We are thus observing either different entities that are related to the same basic “pattern” or, vice versa, the “same” entity in a state of becoming, constantly changing in appearance; in this way we contemplate the one and the many.
+We are thus observing either different entities that are related to the same basic “pattern” or, vice versa, the “same” entity in a state of becoming, constantly changing in appearance; we thus contemplate the one and the many.

 The artist shows us this broader variation of yellow in order to suggest that the variety he intends to evoke with his painting is in actual fact far greater than the canvas can display.
-It prompts us to imagine all the other different shapes, sizes, and proportions that the white, gray, red, and blue could also assume in all the possible positions and reciprocal relations to one another: a truly infinite “landscape”.
+It prompts us to imagine all the other different shapes, sizes, and proportions that white, gray, red and blue could assume in all the possible positions and reciprocal relations to one another: a truly infinite “landscape”.

 To his friend Charmion von Wiegand, who visited him on January 17, 1944, Mondrian said that in Victory Boogie Woogie everything was in place except for the top part, which still needed to be reworked.
 A friend visited him to see the painting in progress and stayed late into the night, leaving Mondrian still working at four in the morning.